korcky/Sci-Fi_Patterns/abstract-factory/README.md

 # Abstract Factory

-Abstract Factory with example from Star Wars
+Abstract Factory with example from EVE